Kate Spade Dead at 55: Designers and Stars React to the Tragic News

-Members from every corners of the Hollywood and fashion communities are mourning the untimely death of beloved and renowned designer Kate Spade today.
+Members from every corner of the Hollywood and fashion communities are mourning the untimely death of beloved, renowned designer Kate Spade today.

 The celebrated fashion mogul was found dead of an apparent suicide in her Manhattan apartment on Tuesday.
 According to a law enforcement source, the 55-year-old was found dead by her housekeeper and apparently hung herself in her bedroom.
 A note was found at the scene.
 The New York Police Department has also confirmed that Spade was discovered unconscious and unresponsive.
 EMS pronounced her deceased at 10:26 a.m.
 Tuesday.